-During all Feathered Pipe Ranch 2022 retreat programs, COVID-19 safety prortocols will be implemented to ensure the safety and well-being of all guests.
+During all Feathered Pipe Ranch 2022 retreat programs, COVID-19 safety protocols will be implemented to ensure the safety and well-being of all guests.
 See the most recent update here.

 We recommend the Helena Regional Airport (airport code HLN) for those coming to retreats and programs at the Feathered Pipe Ranch.
-Direct flights into Helena currently originate in Salt Lake City, UT (Delta Airlines), Denver, CO (United Airlines), Minneapolis (Delta Airlines), and Seattle (Alaska Airlines).
+Direct flights into Helena currently originate in Salt Lake City, UT (Delta Airlines), Denver, CO (United Airlines), and Seattle (Alaska Airlines).

 We strongly suggest that you consider booking your flight to arrive on Friday (a day early) and enjoy a night in beautiful downtown Helena.
-Unfortunately it is not uncommon for the major airlines, particularly those flying to Helena out of Denver, to overbook flights to Helena.
+Unfortunately it is not uncommon for the major airlines to overbook flights to Helena.
 Again, we strongly recommend purchasing travel insurance.